f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 #.
 Finally, to assist in designing a Tenant interface, iWorkflow allows you to
    preview what the Tenant UI would look like for a Service Template.
-To view preview for click the :guilabel:`Tenant Preview` button:
+To view preview, click the :guilabel:`Tenant Preview` button:

    |image52|